ASC Strategic Plan

 In an effort to ensure our messages effectively reach and inform audiences, we continue to build relationships with media, and continually work to enhance our digital communications properties.

-Staff retention, improvement and empowerment
+Staff engagement, retention, development and empowerment

 We strive to ensure that employees have the right information, tools and resources to carry out their duties with proficiency, efficiency and consistency, and that projects and tasks that are pursued reflect strategic priorities.
-Additionally, we continue to provide a challenging and rewarding workplace that promotes employee recognition and invests in employee growth and development.
+Additionally, we continue to provide a challenging and rewarding workplace that engages employees, promotes employee recognition and invests in employee growth and development.

 Organizational development